amgenene/MySQL_Scripts/Readme.md

-This files contain Dummy SQL data in order to simulate transactions.
+This files contain Dummy SQL data in order to simulate a transaction database.

 How to run code: